ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 ![Zerto Migration Architecture](diagrams/zerto_classic.svg){: caption="Zerto migration for VMware Workloads on {{site.data.keyword.Bluemix_notm}} Classic (VCF) architecture" caption-side="bottom"}

-#### Migration Considerations and Requirements
-{: #zerto-deploymentclassic-migrationclassicconsiderations}

-Consider the following when migrating using Zerto:

-* Network Connectivity: Establish IBM Cloud Direct Link or VPN for seamless connectivity.
-On IBM Cloud Classic, the Direct Link or the VPN, can terminate to a Virtual Router Appliance (for example Juniper vSRX) to be deployed as Edge Cluster in the VMWare environment.
-  * The Zerto Virtual Manager needs to connect the Call Home feature for Zerto, on public internet.
-This requires to configure it by using a proxy or NAT connection to the public network.
-  * The Zerto replication doesn't support Network Address Translation (NAT) traversal.
-Establishing connectivity between the IBM Cloud Zerto instance and your own data center might require customization of routes on the Zerto Virtual Manager appliances or Zerto Virtual Replication Appliances (VRAs) on either side.
-* Storage & Compute Resources: Ensure your IBM Cloud VCF instance has enough capacity to handle incoming workloads.
-The VRA appliances alone require 100GB of disk.
-* RPO & RTO Requirements: Define acceptable recovery point and recovery time objectives.
-* Testing & Validation: Perform test fail-overs before production migration.

 ### Deployment of Zerto for IBM Cloud VCF for VPC
 {: #zerto-deploymentvpc}

 #### Architecture of Zerto on prem
 {: #zerto-deploymentvpc-architecturevpconprem}

-There is are no differences for the on-premise architecture to migrate to the IBM Cloud VCF on VPC or to an IBM Cloud VCF on Classic offering.
+There are no differences for the on-premise architecture to migrate to the IBM Cloud VCF on VPC or to an IBM Cloud VCF on Classic offering.
 In fact, the architecture is the same and includes the following:

 * Zerto Virtual Manager Applicance (ZVMA): a Linux-based virtual appliance featuring microservices for security and authentication, logging, and management.
 The ZVM Appliance runs on a secure Linux operating system, managing replication and orchestrating recovery operations.
 * Zerto Virtual Replication Appliances (VRAs): Installed, from the ZVM console, to each ESXi host to replicate data continuously from the source to the target VRA.